 This page is for you who has covid-19 as well as you who is healthy and would like to read a personal story about how this virus can affect a person, both physically and mentally.

 My name is Nanda and I believe in the power of sharing, vulnerability and honesty.
 From this space I have chosen to write and publish my experience of having (long-term) covid-19.
-Thousands of people have read my writing so far and I have received an overwhelming amount of feedback (thank you!) on the value of it in these times.
+Thousands of people have read my writing so far and I have received an overwhelming amount of feedback (thank you!) on the value of it in these times, which touches me deeply.

 I have therefore decided to create this page which contains an overview of my different writings about covid-19 so they are easy to find based on what you want to read about.